section 5.4 companion and outline

 The ISR will run in a pthread (subsection 5.3.1).

-The function pthread_create()
+The function pthread_create(),

-called from main()
+called from main(), creates a

 new thread and configures it to service the DI interrupt.
 Its prototype